Loading...

 This is the data structure of an object and the valid options

-lib.objects.register(name, new_data)
+lib.objects.register(name, new_data)name

 Unique reference for object